 GIS spatial plot showing scheduled geotechnical tests by investigation location

-Investigation data modelled us Autodesk Civil 3D to create fence diagrams
+Investigation data modelled using Autodesk Civil 3D to create fence diagrams

 From left to right: Roger Chandler (Keynetix), Rachael Leech and Conrad Stewart, with ‘highly commended’ award in data visualisation at the Keynetix Data Management Awards 2018